Cockatrice/Cockatrice/doc/doxygen/extra-pages/developer_documentation/network/protocol/protocol_game_command.md

 **Purpose:** Set active phase.

 **Server:**
-- `Server_Game::handleSetActivePhase`
+- `Server_Player::cmdSetActivePhase`
+- Rejects if the game has not started
+- Judges may change the phase at any time
+- Normal players may only change the phase during their own active turn
-- Emits `Event_SetActivePhase`
+- Calls `Server_Game::setActivePhase()`

 **Client:**
-- Reflected via game state events
+- Reflected through updated phase events

 ---